Induni0903/Streaming-Data-Management-and-Time-Series/README.md

 # Streaming-Data-Management-and-Time-Series

-Time Series Analysis and ForecastingStatistical & Machine Learning Comparative Study

-The objective of this study is to evaluate how traditional state-space and auto-regressive models perform against non-linear machine learning models when forecasting daily temporal data.
+This project explores the application of both classical statistical methods and modern machine learning algorithms for Time Series Analysis and Forecasting.
+The primary goal is to predict daily values for a specific timeframe (2015-04-01 to 2015-11-07) by comparing the predictive accuracy of linear models against ensemble learning techniques.

 ## 1. Models & Methodologies